whosonfirst/whosonfirst-sources/sources/README.md

 ## OurAirports

 _OurAirports is a free site where visitors can explore the world's airports. [...]
-This is an open-data web site, after all, and we don't believe that 'open' means 'we can benefit from it, but we'll hide it from everyone else'._
+This is an open-data web site, after all, and we don't believe that 'open' means 'we can benefit from it, but we'll hide it from everyone else._

 * id `404734181`
 * name `ourairports`